 Now you know even the big players are in the game.

-However, you might have heard about a famous saying, “All That Glitters Is Not Gold” by William Shakespeare.
+However, you might have heard the famous saying, “All That Glitters Is Not Gold” by William Shakespeare.
 The reason why we are using it here is that there are some challenges/red flags associated with the Metaverse.

 Let’s learn about them!